Skip to main content

 Circus is for Every Body - A New Project with Extraordinary Bodies

 At Galway Community Circus, we believe circus is for everyone.
-This autumn, we are proud to launch Circus is for Every Body, a new project in partnership with Extraordinary Bodies that will make circus participation and performance more accessible for D/deaf, disabled and neurodivergent young people in Galway.
+In autumn 2025, we were proud to launch Circus is for Every Body, a new project in partnership with Extraordinary Bodies, making circus participation and performance more accessible for D/deaf, disabled and neurodivergent young people in Galway.

-The project kicks off on Culture Night, Friday 19 September at 8pm, with a special event at Galway Community Circus featuring Extraordinary Bodies.
-Audiences can look forward to a performance demonstration, Q&A and a short film screening to mark the start of this exciting journey.
-This event is funded by Galway City Council Arts Office and Arts Council Ireland.
+The project kicked off on Culture Night on Friday 19 September with a special event at Galway Community Circus featuring Extraordinary Bodies.
+Audiences enjoyed performance demonstrations and a short film screening that marked the start of this exciting journey.
+This event was funded by Galway City Council Arts Office and Arts Council Ireland.
+Extraordinary Bodies also conduced some inclusion training with Galway Community Circus trainers and staff while they were in Galway.

 This project builds on our collaboration in 2024, when Extraordinary Bodies delivered inclusive training for our circus tutors and presented a powerful Culture Night event.
 Now, they return to work more deeply with us, our partners and young people, leading towards a brand-new inclusive performance in February 2026.